jperalta1989/nofraud_connect/README.md

 ```

-A nested array, however, results in grouped choices:
+A nested entry, however, results in a labeled group of choices:

 ```php
 <?php